phette23/c4l21-learn-to-love-the-command-line/content/092-further-learning.md

 ### Working with website images

 Each year, we change the main home page image of our website.
 I provide sample screenshots of what the website will look like with several different image options.
-To do this, I need to both take a bunch of screenshots and refresh a preview of the website, which sometimes doesn't work because of caching.
+To do this, I need to both take a bunch of screenshots and refresh a preview of the website, which sometimes doesn't update because of caching.
 To automatically move the screenshots I'm taking to a "HomePageImages" directory while repeatedly clearing the cache, I run two never-ending loops:

 ```sh
 $ # on my laptop in my Downloads folder